kunal-rp/bazelGrpc/aws/ReadMe.md

     -specify public/private subnets(IP's in VPC) for cluster
 2. Create K8s Cluster on said cloud
     -note that two services are needed; one to expose the poll service internally, and another to expose the action externally
-3. Be sure to expose the port for the public workers that matches nodeport exposed
+3. Be sure to expose the port for the public workers that matches nodeport exposeds
+    - should only need to modify the public subnet inboud rules & add the new port

+Running specific pods on specific nodes:
+So we are running